temoto/k411/README.rst

 * ./scripts/build/boot-i386
 * qemu -cdrom boot-i386.iso

-Should see some debugging information on blue background.
+Should see some debugging information and interleaving AAA...BBB...
+If you don't like that, remove two calls 'kspawn_fun' in kernel/main.c.

 TODO